 Turning of the Wheel, that first sermon concerning the Four Truths.

-Tradition has it that Buddha was not convinced through his own
+Tradition has it that Buddha was not convinced by his own

-reflections that teaching what he had discovered through his meditations would
+reflection that teaching what he had discovered during his own meditation --

 be of any benefit to others.
 It took the intercession of the great